The worst start to the year for stocks since 2009 - KESQ

 Still, the overall picture looks much the same, leaving investors on edge.
 The CNN Business Fear & Greed Index remains in “fear” territory.

-Atlanta Fed President Raphael Bostic on Monday walked back his comments that the central bank could hike interest rates by 0.5 percentage points instead of half that.
+Atlanta Fed President Raphael Bostic suggested over the weekend that the Fed could hike rates by 0.5 percentage points in March.
+On Monday, he clarified that a half-point rate hike was not his preference.
 Yet any hawkish remarks from policymakers over the next few weeks could spark a sharp response from jittery traders.

 “Good riddance to January, but this month’s investment themes will linger,” Nicholas Colas, cofounder of DataTrek Research, wrote Tuesday.
 Fed policy, he added, “remains the biggest wildcard.”

-Note: Correction: An earlier version of this story mischaracterized comments by Atlanta Fed President Raphael Bostic.
-He said a half-point rate hike was possible but not his preference.